michaelahwales/pages-practice/README.md

 <img src="docs/assets/apollo_developer.png" />
 <h5 align="center">
    <strong> Figure 2 </strong>: Decoupling of the cognitive driving intelligence, the vehicle
-   hardware platform, and the cloud shown in Apollo Auto’s architecture (“Apollo Open Platform”)
+   hardware platform, and the cloud shown in Apollo Auto’s architecture <a href="https://apollo.auto/developer.html">("Apollo Open Platform")</a>
 </h5>

 As briefly previously mentioned, the decoupling of the cognitive driving intelligence and